phase2/outrigger-docs/docs/common-tasks/ssh-keys-for-private-repos.md

 Any container you want to connect to the SSH agent needs to set the environmental variable SSH_AUTH_SOCK to /ssh/auth/sock and mount the ssh volume at path /ssh.

-Here is an example build.ssh.yml file which extends the build.yml file's base container and adds the ssh agent ability.
+Here is an example ssh.overrides.yml file which can be combined with the build.yml file's base container and adds the ssh agent ability.
+To use this file you would run `docker-compose -f build.yml -f ssh.overrides.yml run --rm DESIRED_SERVICE`

+!!! note "Overrides and extends"
+    Overrides do not carry through to services extending an overridden service.
+    The example below demonstrates that one needs to define the override for each service where it should apply even though in a typical build.yml file the cli service is a descendant of the base service.

 ```
-build.ssh.yml
+# ssh.overrides.yml

 version: '2.1'

 services:
+  cli:
+    volumes:
+      - ssh:/ssh
+    environment:
+      SSH_AUTH_SOCK: /ssh/auth/sock
   base:
-    extends:
-      file: build.yml
-      service: base
-    volumes_from:
-      # note that this is using the container name so if you choose a different
-      # one they must be kept in sync
+    volumes:
-      - container:ssh-agent
+      - ssh:/ssh
     environment:
       SSH_AUTH_SOCK: /ssh/auth/sock
+volumes:
+  ssh:
 ```

 ### More Resources

-Additional information, including ways to have non root container processes access the authorization socket can be found in the [whilp/ssh-agent README](https://github.com/whilp/ssh-agent) image.
+Additional information, including ways to have non-root container processes access the authorization socket can be found in the [whilp/ssh-agent README](https://github.com/whilp/ssh-agent) image.